wallet-maker/ANTICIPATE_COVID-19/README.md

 2. /data

-   Contains all data to reproduce figures and analyses in the manuscript
+   Contains data to reproduce figures and analyses in the manuscript